 Our Training Site

-The Kootenay Boundary region is located in south eastern BC, 650 km east of Vancouver and 650 km south west of Calgary.
+The Kootenay Boundary region is located in southeastern BC, 650 km east of Vancouver and 650 km south west of Calgary.
 The population of about 80,000 has an unusual rural demographic, with many engineers, scientists, doctors and dot-com specialists.

-The region’s health facilities consist of the regional hospital in Trail and three community hospitals in Nelson, Grand Forks, and Nakusp, along with three community health care centers with ER in Castlegar, New Denver and Kaslo.
+The region’s health facilities consist of the regional hospital in Trail and three community hospitals in Nelson, Grand Forks, and Nakusp, along with three community health care centers with ER in Castlegar, New Denver, and Kaslo.
 Primary care is provided in GP offices, primary OB clinics, mental health and addictions clinics, chronic pain clinics and chronic disease management clinics.
-We have a very efficient turnaround of lab and diagnostic services and access to specialist referrals.
+We have a very efficient turnaround of the lab and diagnostic services and access to specialist referrals.

 The medical community is made up of 105 family physicians and 47 specialists.
 With a low number of learners, the environment is non-competitive.
 The local Divisions of Family Practice is leading the province in many initiatives and is the only one with nurse practitioner members.

 We are an established medical training site with a robust undergraduate UBC Integrated Clinical Clerkship program that trains four medical students throughout their third year.
 We have also hosted Family Medicine Residency Rural rotations site for many years.
 Our resources include UBC clinical and administrative offices, state of the art video conferencing education rooms, a well-stocked and up to date medical library as well as access to all online UBC and Health Authority Library resources.